algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

 The application should be usable without any internet connection.
-It would avoid losing people who do not possessed any connection within the building. \
+It would avoid losing people who do not possess any connection within the building. \
-However, we are forced to used connection at least once to download all the database into the users' device. \
+However, we are forced to use a connection at least once to download all the database into the user's device. \
-To avoid this problem we thought of using the free connection offered by Intermarché.
+To avoid this problem, we thought of using the free connection offered by Intermarché.

-Once the application would be fully loaded, an internet connection won't be necessary anymore.
+Once the application is fully loaded, an internet connection won't be necessary anymore.

 ---